Global StarCraft II League

-Global StarCraft II League (GSL) is a StarCraft II: Legacy of the Void tournament hosted by afreecaTV and Blizzard Entertainment in South Korea.
-This event is broadcast up to 2 nights a week.
-GOMeXp (formerly GOMTV) had hosted it until the last season of 2015.
-There is also an English language stream available.
-The tournament features two leagues, Code S (major) and Code A (minor).
-The English cast of them is mainly performed by Dan "Artosis" Stemkoski and Nicolas "Tasteless" Plott.
-Formerly broadcast on Wednesdays and Saturdays on TwitchTV, the program switched to broadcasting on Mondays and Thursdays, with the English casts on YouTube, in 2020.
-In 2023, it was reported that the GSL will continue, but with a reduced presence: it will hold fewer, smaller tournaments with the preliminary matches played online, presumably due to Blizzard no longer funding the prize pools.
+Global StarCraft II League (GSL) is a StarCraft II tournament held in South Korea from 2010 to the present.
+It has been hosted by afreecaTV since 2016; GOMeXp (formerly GOMTV) hosted it from 2010–2015.
+Blizzard Entertainment was involved in co-producing and co-funding it for much of its history, although their involvement reduced in later years.
+For the first two years of the tournament, it featured two leagues, Code S (major) and Code A (minor); afterward it ran as a single combined tournament.

-As of the end of 2015 GSL Season 2, GOMTV has given away over 3.6 billion Korean won (over $3.1 million USD) from the individual GSL and Arena of Legends leagues in StarCraft II.
+An English language stream is available, aimed at a global audience.
+The English cast was mainly performed by Dan "Artosis" Stemkoski and Nicolas "Tasteless" Plott until 2022; in 2023, it switched to Tasteless and Ryan "State" Visbeck.
+Early broadcasts were done on GOMTV's website and player; it switched to Twitch and Afreeca's own platform after Afreeca took over; and the program now broadcasts on Mondays and Thursdays, with the English casts on YouTube, since 2020.

-Main Events
+As of the end of 2015 GSL Season 2, GOMTV has awarded over 3.6 billion Korean won (over $3.1 million USD) from the individual GSL and Arena of Legends leagues in StarCraft II.

-2010 Open Seasons
+History

 The 2010 Open Seasons were the first tournaments for the GSL, featuring three initial events with an overall prize pool of 600 million Korean Won (approximately US$500,000) and a prize of 100 million Won for the winner.
-These attracted worldwide attention as they featured the largest prize pool in the history of e-Sports.
-The purpose of the Open Seasons was to sort the players into Code S and Code A for the 2011 season.
+These attracted attention as they featured the largest prize pool in the history of e-Sports.
+The Open Seasons were used to sort the players into Code S and Code A for the 2011 season.